surrealdb/surrealdb.net/README.md

 -   a vast majority of tests are integration tests, ensuring compatibility with a concrete SurrealDB version
 -   each integration test is using a separate SurrealDB instance

+### .NET release versions

+The .NET release versions must follow these rules:

+-   Should target at least the last 2 LTS versions
+-   Should target the last 3 LTS version for a maximum of 12 months after the latest LTS release

+So, for example,

+-   Given the following release of .NET 8:
+    -   The last 3 LTS: .NET standard 2.1, .NET 6, .NET 8
+-   Given the following release of .NET 9:
+    -   The last 2 LTS: .NET 6, .NET 8

+Note: The support of .NET standard 2.1 can be expanded if necessary.

+This will ensure a minimum of a 5 years compatibility which is close to the average time frame of any .NET application.

 ### Testing

 Unit/Integration tests are written using [xUnit](https://xunit.net/) and [FluentAssertions](https://fluentassertions.com/).